Spirals-Team/test4repair-experiments/results/math/81/jGenProg/readme.md

 Nb of EvoSuite Tests: 37

-Nb of Failing EvoSuite Tests: 37
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 45.99
+Average Nb of EvoSuite Tests: 44.94

-Average Nb of Failing EvoSuite Tests: 3.09
+Average Nb of Failing EvoSuite Tests: 2.45

+Average Nb of Test-adequate patches: 5.8

 ---